sabrinasadik/www_threefold.io/www.threefold.io/content/home/vision.md

 +++
 title ="vision"
-header = "Democratized internet, what does it bring?" weight = 1
+header = "Democratized Internet, what is it?" weight = 1
 +++